damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 - Send emails via `mail()` function
 - Use any server-side language or script

-This kind of actions depend necessarily on server-side processing, which are not handled by static-only web servers, as we explained in the [first post of this series][part-1].
+This kinds of actions depend necessarily on server-side processing, which are not handled by static-only web servers, as we explained in the [first post of this series][part-1].

 ### Overcoming the limitations

 _Users Authentication_

 Despite not having the ability to register users nor having admin access for ourselves, with tools like [Firebase] we can power-up our static site with [user authentication][firebase-user-auth].
 Find more [cool stuff][firebase-cool-stuff] here, from the same source.

 _Contact Forms_

 Yes, we can offer contact forms in our static websites.
 We can't process the **server-side** script in our static-server, but there are some third-party services we can use for that.
 For example, you can try [Formspree], [FormKeep], [Wufoo], [FoxyForm], [Google Forms] or any other related service .
 However, if you want to take control over your mail script, you can try the [parse method with SendGrid][sendgrid-parse].

 _JavaScript disabled_

 Everything based on JavaScript is allowed to be added to our static sites.
 However, if JavaScript is disabled on the user's browser, those scripts will not work.
 But there is something we can do to minimize this issue.
 We can add a [`<noscript>`][no-script] tag to our web pages, containing a message that will be displayed only if JavaScript disabled:

 ```html
 <noscript>Please enable JavaScript on your browser for a better experience with this website!</noscript>
 ```

-## Conclusions
+## Conclusion

 Hopefully now you understand the logic of Static Site Generators, how we can use them wisely, and what we can and cannot do with them.

-In the third post of this series we will bring you a lot of examples for SSGs already running on GitLab Pages, so you'll be able to see and understand different GitLab CI configurations, and create your own.
+In the third post of this series we will bring you a lot of examples for SSGs already running on GitLab Pages.
+Therefore, you'll be able to see and understand different GitLab CI configurations, and create your own.

 We already have prepared a bunch of SSGs example projects, you'll find them in the [GitLab Pages][ci-examples] official group.
 You are very welcome to [contribute][pages-contribute] with new SSGs.

 Don't you have an account on [GitLab.com][sign-up] yet?
 Let's create one!
 Remember, we can use GitLab Pages to [build any SSG][post-pages] for us and host it for free!

 Follow [@GitLab][twitter] on Twitter and stay tuned for updates!